 Alford Plea: An Alford plea, also known as a no contest or nolo contendere is a plea available in in certain situations.
 By pleading via Alford plea, you are not admitting that you committed the crime(s) with which you are charged but you are acknowledging that the prosecution has sufficient evidence available with which it could prove your guilt beyond a reasonable doubt (this may assist you if you are facing civil or administrative penalties, as well, as you may still be able to contest those penalties).

 Preliminary Hearing: Any time a person is charged with a felony, that person has the right to a preliminary hearing before a formal plea can be entered on that charge.
 The purpose of this preliminary hearing is to establish that there is probable cause to believe the person committed a the crime and should be required to enter a plea to those charges.

 Probable Cause: One of the lower burdens of proof, probable cause is the amount of evidence necessary for an officer to lawfully arrest a person without a warrant as well as to order someone to answer for felony charges.
 Probable cause exists if there is enough evidence available that a reasonable person could entertain a reasonable belief that the person charged or arrested did in fact commit a crime.

 Seek Assistance from an Experienced Criminal Defense Law Firm

-Trust Tatum O’Brien of O’Keeffe O’Brien Lyson Foss to help guide you through a criminal justice system that is often confusing and bewildering.
-At O’Keeffe O’Brien Lyson Foss, we believe that when you are empowered with knowledge about your charges and your rights, you are able to make better decisions on your own behalf.
-Contact O’Keeffe O’Brien Lyson Foss today to discuss your charges, or call 701-235-8000 or 877-235-8002.
+Trust Tatum O’Brien of O’Keeffe O’Brien Lyson Attorneys to help guide you through a criminal justice system that is often confusing and bewildering.
+At O’Keeffe O’Brien Lyson Attorneys, we believe that when you are empowered with knowledge about your charges and your rights, you are able to make better decisions on your own behalf.
+Contact O’Keeffe O’Brien Lyson Attorneys today to discuss your charges, or call 701-235-8000 or 877-235-8002.